yingshaoxo/ysblogger/README.md

 # ysblogger
-This is blog generator made by myself.
+This is a blog generator made by myself.